Why Indices Count the Total Number of Black Hole Microstates (at large N): Introduction

 \item[8.]
 We compare these results with the gravitational side of the duality~\cite{Cabo-Bizet:2018ehj} (Section~\ref{sec:BPSCigars}).

 \item[9.]
 In the conclusions (Section~\ref{sec:FinalComments}) we discuss related open problems and directions.
-We explain how the results of~\cite{Cabo-Bizet:2018ehj} together with the results in this paper further support the conclusions of~\cite{Cabo-Bizet:2024gny} regarding the emergence of non-protected Schwarzian contributions within $\mathcal{N}=4$ SYM on $\mathbb{R}\times S^3\,$ and how such an emergence can be understood with a zero-coupling computation in the gauge-theory side.
+We explain how the results of~\cite{Cabo-Bizet:2018ehj} together with the results in this paper further support the conclusions of~\cite{Cabo-Bizet:2024gny} regarding the emergence of non-protected Schwarzian contributions within $\mathcal{N}=4$ SYM on $\mathbb{R}\times S^3\,$ (at large charges of order $N^2$ where saddles dual to black holes dominate) and how such an emergence can be understood with a zero-coupling computation in the gauge-theory side.

 \end{itemize}